Hosting a Website

 Choose your hosting server and other services

-While choosing a web hosting provider, make sure it provides typical but essential benefits such as a strong firewall protection, data backup, domain name registration, technical support, email services, and website building tools and applications.
+While choosing a web hosting provider, make sure it provides typical but essential benefits such as solid firewall protection, data backup, domain name registration, technical support, email services, and website building tools and applications.

 Choose other providers that support all the technologies that you intend to use.
 Here are some of the recommended third-party services that you can consider when setting up your site:

-- Amazon Web Services is highly recommended for the flexibility it provides in terms of scaling as well as pricing.
+- Amazon Web Services is highly recommended for the flexibility it provides in terms of scaling and pricing.

 - Pingdom helps you monitor your site from across the globe using the various edge locations.